 Next, evaluate whether it is worth it to stay with the person.
 This will be difficult.
 It is true that sometimes the other person could gaslight without knowing.
 In that case, there is some hope, such as trying a family counseling and bringing awareness to the situation.
 However, always remember that gaslighting is about power and control.
 It is not always pure evil on the outside that we can spot quickly.
 Rather, it is very subtle in the beginning and they can even play a victim or display affection to manipulate you further.

-I really cannot emphasize how common gaslighting actually is and its potential risks for other form of abuse.
+I really cannot emphasize how common gaslighting actually is and its potential risks for other forms of abuse.
 There are different types of abuse, which include physical, emotional, financial, spiritual, etc. However, I feel that emotional abuse is often dismissed because it is difficult to prove the incidents of abuse while the consequence of it could be far greater than that of other forms of abuse.
 To lose your sanity and a sense of who you are is a scary thing.
 But once you can recognize and put a name to it, it slightly loses its power because now you KNOW.
 Knowledge is power, and that is why abusers are often determined to keep their victims away from accessing it.

 If you feel that you are a victim of gaslighting and other forms of domestic abuse, please seek help at a local Family Justice Center or other organizations as there are quite plenty of them available.
 National Domestic Violence Hotline is also a great resource that is available 24/7, and you can call or chat with a trained staff to discuss your matter with utmost confidentiality.